Binsabbar/oracle-cloud-terraform/modules/kubernetes/README.md

 ## Using Flex Shapes
 You have the options to use AMD flex shaeps.
 Just set `flex_shape_config` key in `node_pools` varible per nood pool.
 The variable `flex_shape_config` should have the following two keys `ocpus` and `memory_in_gbs`.
 See example below.

-Note that, Flex Shape works only with AMD shape `VM.Standard.E3.Flex` and `VM.Standard.E4.Flex`.
+Note that, Flex Shape works only with AMD shape `VM.Standard.E3.Flex` and `VM.Standard.E4.Flex`, and Intel `VM.Standard3.Flex`.

 ## Example
 Creating a cluster with 2 node pools